 Overall Winner: Uppababy Vista

-It was close, but Uppababy Vista slightly beats out the Cruz.
-If you are on the go, the Cruz might be a better option, but overall the Vista is a slightly better option.
+It was close, but in my book the Uppababy Vista beats out the Cruz.
+The only exception to this is if you are on the go and frequently traveling, in which case, the Cruz might be a better option.

 What will you choose when it comes to the Uppababy Cruz vs Vista?